celsou/fuscabr/README.md

 Also check the [installation instructions](https://github.com/celsou/fuscabr/wiki/Installation).

 ## Internationalization
 FBR has support for internationalization.
 Currently, there are translations in Portuguese, English and Spanish.
-You can check how to change the FBR language (or create new translations) at [FBR Wiki](https://github.com/celsou/fuscabr/wiki/FUScaBR-localization).
+You can check how to change the FBR language (or create new translations) at [FBR Wiki](https://github.com/celsou/fuscabr/wiki/FBR-localization).
 Collaborators to translate FBR into other languages are welcome.

 ## Settings
 FBR's settings are based on JSON files.
 These files are located inside `fuscabr/conf` folder and control the library in general as well as specific behaviors of the modules.
-You can get more information at [FBR Wiki](https://github.com/celsou/fuscabr/wiki/FUScaBR-settings).
+You can get more information at [FBR Wiki](https://github.com/celsou/fuscabr/wiki/FBR-settings).

 ## Support for Scada-LTS
 Current versions of FBR were not built with Scada-LTS compatibility in mind.
 FBR version 2.1.1 brings changes to the script templates to _start_ an official support process for Scada-LTS.
 Future versions (3.x) will bring better support for Scada-LTS.

-The Scada-LTS team is working on integrating FBR version 2.0 into Scada-LTS [link](https://github.com/SCADA-LTS/Scada-LTS/releases/tag/v2.7.8).
+The Scada-LTS team is working on [integrating FBR version 2.0 into Scada-LTS](https://github.com/SCADA-LTS/Scada-LTS/releases/tag/v2.7.8).
 This effort is not related to me directly, so if you find any bugs related to the FBR version pre-installed in Scada-LTS, don't forget to report them to the Scada-LTS team as well.

 ## License
 FBR is distributed under the MIT license.